 However, AI finds slow acceptance in a country like India where marginal farming, fragmented landholdings, and other reasons act as impediments.
 But there is no doubt that technologies based on AI can bring precision to large-scale farming and lead to an exponential rise in productivity.

-Resilient crops developed via use of biotechnology – Agriculture refers to a wide resource of methodologies that include traditional breeding methods, genetic engineering, and development of microorganisms for agriculture.
+Resilient crops developed via the use of biotechnology – Agriculture refers to a wide resource of methodologies that include traditional breeding methods, genetic engineering, and the development of microorganisms for agriculture.
 Generally speaking, genetic engineering uses the understanding of DNA to identify and work with genes to increase crop resistance to pests, and the development of high-yielding varieties also makes improvements to livestock.

 The spinoff of biotechnology in agriculture has resulted in all-around benefits for farmers and end consumers.
-Though some controversial approaches have led to resistance in the adoption of biotechnology, there is no doubt that the future of agriculture is heavily dependent on SAFE biotechnology, given the changing climate and increase in population.
+Though some controversial approaches have led to resistance to the adoption of biotechnology, there is no doubt that the future of agriculture is heavily dependent on SAFE biotechnology, given the changing climate and increase in population.

 Agriculture Sensors – Communications technology has evolved rapidly in India and made smart farming a possibility.
 Sensors are now being used in agriculture to provide data to farmers to monitor and optimize crops given the environmental conditions and challenges.
-These sensors are based on wireless connectivity and find application in many areas such as determining soil composition and moisture content, nutrient detection, location for precision, airflow, etc. Sensors help farmers save on pesticides, labor, and result in efficient fertilizer application.
+These sensors are based on wireless connectivity and find application in many areas such as determining soil composition and moisture content, nutrient detection, location for precision, airflow, etc. Sensors help farmers save on pesticides, and labor, and result in efficient fertilizer application.
 They allow farmers to maximize yields using minimal natural resources.

 Improving farm yields and supply chain management use Big Data – The collection and compilation of data and its further processing to make it useful for decision-making/problem-solving are expanding the way big data functions.
 Big data is slated to play a major role in smart farming, and the benefits percolate across the entire supply chain and the markets.
 Agriculture is becoming larger, and it depends on a large number of variables.

 This is resulting in greater collection and use of complex data, which has to be meaningfully interpreted and managed.
-Data can be from external sources such as social media, supplier network, markets, or from sensor/machine data from the fields.
+Data can be from external sources such as social media, supplier networks, markets, or from sensor/machine data from the fields.
 Transformation of agriculture from using big data is taking place that affects crop yield, supply chain management, yield prediction, etc.

-Livestock monitoring – Use of chips and body sensors can help prevent disease outbreaks and are crucial in large-scale livestock management.
+Livestock monitoring – The use of chips and body sensors can help prevent disease outbreaks and are crucial in large-scale livestock management.
 Chips and body sensors measure vital parameters and indicators that could detect illness early and prevent herd infection.
 Similarly, ultrasounds are a useful tool to judge the quality of meat.
 This helps control and improve the quality of the meat.

 Also Read – 5 Ways to Boost Agricultural Development in India.

 The Agriculture Development program at S M Sehgal Foundation promotes sustainable livelihoods by building the capacities of farmers, including women producers, with improved agricultural practices and new technologies that increase crop yields, conserve water, and improve soil fertility.
-The team works with small-holder farmers in rain-fed and irrigated areas to facilitate adoption of improved and advanced agricultural practices that include soil health management, crop production management, input-use efficiency, small farm mechanization, water-efficient irrigation techniques, horticultural development, livestock management, and the use of information and communication technology (ICT) in agriculture.
+The team works with small-holder farmers in rain-fed and irrigated areas to facilitate the adoption of improved and advanced agricultural practices that include soil health management, crop production management, input-use efficiency, small farm mechanization, water-efficient irrigation techniques, horticultural development, livestock management, use of information and communication technology (ICT) in agriculture.

-Helping farmers to achieve food security in India requires uplifting and enhancing the lot of the farming community by increasing their income.
+Helping farmers to achieve food security in India requires uplifting and enhancing a lot of the farming community by increasing their income.
 Intervention in agriculture through modern technology and mechanization has the potential to address hunger and malnutrition as well as challenges such as poverty, water and energy use, climate change, and others.

 - Paddy thresher.
-Through the Gram Utkarsh Project, Brijesh Pal, a farmer of village Chakanur, acquired an electric paddy thresher machine that helps separate grain from the crop.
+Through the Gram Utkarsh Project, Brijesh Pal, a farmer of village Chakanur, acquired an electric paddy thresher machine that helps separate the grain from the crop.
 The paddy thresher has saved time and labor costs needed for crop threshing and has also enabled Brijesh to earn extra income from renting out the machine to fellow farmers.

 - Drill.
-Seed drill is another farm mechanization tool that helps farmers at the time of sowing.
+A seed drill is another farm mechanization tool that helps farmers at the time of sowing.
 Farmer Inderjeet Singh, from village Chakpura Miyan Khurd, used the seed drill he received under the project.
-He shares multiple benefits, such as penetration of the seed at the right depth in the soil, along with manure, even distribution of seeds, water-saving, use of less seed, good sprouting, and of course the financial savings.
+He shares multiple benefits, such as penetration of the seed at the right depth in the soil, along with manure, even distribution of seeds, water-saving, use of less seed, good sprouting, and of course financial savings.

 - Solar sprayer.
 Kamlesh Pandey, from village Rahikala, put a solar sprayer to use in his field with the help of this project.
 He shares that he can now do the spraying himself, and one bigha can be covered in thirty minutes, which earlier was more time-consuming and required manual labor.

-Yet another example of the pioneering work in the area of mechanization has been the Gram Utthan of PTC Foundation, which is implemented by S M Sehgal Foundation.
+Yet another example of pioneering work in the area of mechanization has been the Gram Utthan of PTC Foundation, which is implemented by the S M Sehgal Foundation.

 Chalitar Bhagat is a progressive farmer of Nariar village of Motipur block, Muzaffarpur, Bihar.
 He has been associated with this project since 2017.
 Chalitar says, “Getting timely agricultural labor is a major problem in agriculture.
 It increases the cost of production and so the profits decrease.
 Hence mechanization in agriculture is beneficial for farmers.”

 In 2018, the project team provided a subsidized zero tillage machine to Chalitar and trained him on its operation.
-Now he uses the machine in his field and is an entrepreneur through renting his service to neighboring villages such as Pakhnaha Shivram, Akuraha, Prasad, Puraina, Bhilaipur, Birpur, and others.
+Now he uses the machine in his field and is an entrepreneur by renting his service to neighboring villages such as Pakhnaha Shivram, Akuraha, Prasad, Puraina, Bhilaipur, Birpur, and others.
 After using the machine for more than three years, Chalitar says that it has revolutionized his farming and life.

 LASER LAND LEVELING

-The use of modern technology in land leveling has helped Ayyaz in reducing time and cost of irrigation.
+The use of modern technology in land leveling has helped Ayyaz in reducing the time and cost of irrigation.
 A CSR-supported project implemented by S M Sehgal Foundation educated him about the multiple benefits of laser land leveling, and he decided to try this practice on one acre of his two-acre land.
-Out of the total cost of renting, which is INR 2,250 for laser leveling one acre of his farm, he received support of INR 800 from the project, as he was a first-time implementer, and it would be a demonstration for other farmers
+Out of the total cost of renting, which is INR 2,250 for laser leveling one acre of his farm, he received the support of INR 800 from the project, as he was a first-time implementer, and it would be a demonstration for other farmers

 After implementing laser land leveling, Ayyaz shares that this practice reduced the cost and time of irrigation by about half.
 Earlier it used to take him 10–11 hours to irrigate his one-acre wheat field once, which cost him INR 90 per hour, and he had to undertake five such irrigations, which cost him a total of INR 4,500.
 After laser leveling, it took him only six hours to irrigate the field, which resulted in saving INR 1,800.
-This technique also improved the crop productivity due to the even distribution of water and fertilizers in the field.
+This technique also improved crop productivity due to the even distribution of water and fertilizers in the field.